Haufe-Lexware/docker-style-guide/DockerMachine.md

 * Provision and manage multiple remote Docker hosts
 * Provision Swarm clusters

+One of the most interesting features for "quick, but secure" Docker Hosts is the ease of getting [Encrypted Connections between **Docker Engines**](work/DockerEngine.md#enforce-encrypted-ssl-connections-to-the-docker-daemon-api) right.

 ## Beware of Driver restrictions

 While Docker Machine is one of the most convenient methods to create new Docker Hosts in the Cloud, it fails in some areas.